- HOME

 D: Internal risks |

-・Risk due to inadequate design and construction in the real estate development business ・Risk due to delay in preparing personnel systems to secure diverse human resources and enable human resources to continue playing an active role ・Risk due to information leak by cyberattack, impact on business continuity, and incurrence and expansion of damage, etc. ・Risk of violating laws and regulations and hindering the realization of smooth transactions with counterparties due to delays in strengthening the transaction system to realize the passing of appropriate price on to customers in light of rising material prices, energy costs, among other costs. |
+・Risk due to inadequate design and construction in the real estate development business ・Risk due to delay in preparing personnel systems to secure diverse human resources and to enable human resources to continue playing an active role ・Risk of cyber-attacks, information leaks due to system failures, impacts on business continuity, and occurrence and expansion of damage, among others ・Risk of violating laws and regulations and hindering the realization of smooth transactions with counterparties due to delays in strengthening the transaction system to realize the passing of appropriate prices on to customers in light of rising material prices and energy costs, among other costs |

 Initiatives